Foreign relations of Tuvalu: Membership of the United Nations

 Tuvalu became the 189th member of the United Nations on 17 September 2000.

-Ambassador Samuelu Laloniu was the permanent representative of Tuvalu to the United Nations.
-He took up his post on 21 July 2017.
-He also presented his credentials as Tuvalu's ambassador to the United States on 21 July 2017.
-He vacated these offices on 19 January 2023.
+Ambassador Tapugao Falefou took up his appointment as the permanent representative of Tuvalu to the United Nations on 13 February 2023.
+He was also appointed as the Ambassador to the United States of America.

 Tuvalu notably played an active role in the 2009 United Nations Climate Change Conference in Copenhagen, attracting media and public attention with a proposed protocol which would have imposed deeper, legally binding emission cuts, including on developing nations.
-Following Tuvaluan delegate Ian Fry's "tear-jerking [speech] that prompted wild applause among the crowded Copenhagen conference floor", The Australians political editor commented that Tuvalu was "no longer small fry on the world stage".
+Following Tuvaluan delegate Ian Fry's "tear-jerking [speech] that prompted wild applause among the crowded Copenhagen conference floor", The Australian's political editor commented that Tuvalu was "no longer small fry on the world stage".

 The United Nations designates Tuvalu as a least developed country (LDC) because of its limited potential for economic development, absence of exploitable resources and its small size and vulnerability to external economic and environmental shocks.
 Tuvalu participates in the Enhanced Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries (EIF), which was established in October 1997 under the auspices of the World Trade Organisation.
 In 2013 Tuvalu deferred its graduation from least developed country (LDC) status to a Developing country to 2015.
 Prime Minister Enele Sopoaga said that this deferral was necessary to maintain access by Tuvalu to the funds provided by the United Nations's National Adaptation Programme of Action (NAPA), as "Once Tuvalu graduates to a developed country, it will not be considered for funding assistance for climate change adaptation programmes like NAPA, which only goes to LDCs".
 Tuvalu had met targets so that Tuvalu was to graduate from LDC status.
 Prime minister, Enele Sopoaga wants the United Nations to reconsider its criteria for graduation from LDC status as not enough weight is given to the environmental plight of small island states like Tuvalu in the application of the Environmental Vulnerability Index (EVI).